 |How To Get There By Car & Where To Park|

-the M4 from the west you can see the stadium on your
+the west you can see the stadium on your left.
+Leave

-left.
-Leave the M4 at Junction 11, bear left on to the
+the M4 at Junction 11, bear left on to the A33 relief

-A33 relief road which leads you directly to the
+road which leads you directly to the stadium.
+The

-stadium.
-The Madejski Complex is well signposted from
+Madejski Complex is well signposted from Junction 11.

 Kevin Gray informs me; 'Please note that as a recent visitor to Reading it is worth advising away fans that getting off the M4 at Junction 11, westbound can be a bit of a pain.
 On match days a long tail back can start on the motorway as far as one mile away from this junction.
 This should be approached with caution and patience.
 As kick off approaches it can take 40 minutes to complete the journey from the back of the Junction 11 queue to the designated parking sites.
 So allow extra time for your journey'.